GeoWebCache/geowebcache/documentation/en/user/source/webinterface/jobs.rst

    :align: left
    :class: float_left

 The job list has a context menu accessible by right clicking on a job.
 This allows access to log information for the job as well as commands that can be performed on the job.
-Not all actions are available to all jobs, it depends on the state the job is in.
+Not all actions are available to all jobs.
+It depends on the state the job is in.

 .. list-table::
    :widths: 25, 75